112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="22"><em>22.
 “The french are too damned independent.”</em></div>

 The French are independent.
 They are proud.
 They are individualists.
 So are we.
-That's one reason there is friction between us.
+That’s one reason there is friction between us.

 <div id="23"><em>23.
 “The French are out for what they can get.
 They always play the winner.”</em></div>

-They didn't in 1939, when it looked to all the world as though the Germans were sure winners.
+They didn’t in 1939, when it looked to all the world as though the Germans were sure winners.
 The French and British could have let the Germans rape Poland without a protest.
 The French and British declared war on Germany.

-Most of the French didn't play the winner in 1940 either, when it looked even more that Germany was unbeatable.
+Most of the French didn’t play the winner in 1940 either, when it looked even more that Germany was unbeatable.
 While some of their leaders in the Vichy government played ball with the Germans.
 The vast majority of the people refused to; they resisted in whatever way they could.

 <div id="24"><em>24.
 “The French are mercenary.
-They'll do anything for a couple of hundred francs.”</em></div>
+They’ll do anything for a couple of hundred francs.”</em></div>

 Where do you draw the line between a “smart business man” and a “mercenary Frenchman”?